 Synchronous machine detection

-Once the machine is detected, the call will either hang up or proceed as per the URL that is invoked by the call (e.g., answer_URL, action, callback, hangup, etc.).
-For example, if the machine_detection parameter is set to "TRUE" and the machine is detected at the beginning of the call, the URL that is invoked by the call (answer_url, hangup_url, etc) will be "POSTED" with the machine_detection parameter set to "TRUE".
+If the machine_detection parameter is set to "true" and a machine is detected at the beginning of the call, Plivo will POST the URL that's invoked by the call (answer_url or hangup_url) with the machine_detection parameter set to "true."

-If the customer wants to change the call flow with respect to the machine detection status, the customer can give a condition.
-For example, if the machine_detection parameter is posted as “TRUE” in the answer_url then another set of XML will be fetched which will change the call flow.
+If you want to change the call flow based on machine detection status, you can specify a condition.
+For example, if the machine_detection parameter is posted as “true” in the answer_url then another set of XML will be fetched which will change the call flow.

 Asynchronous machine detection

-Machine detection will take place in the background.
+With asynchronous machine detection, detection takes place in the background.
 The call flow can be changed as soon as the machine is detected.

-To use this method, set machine_detection_url parameter while firing the outbound call API.
-Plivo will detect a machine in the background and invoke the machine_detection_url with a set of parameters used to take the desired action.
-When the machine detection is defined as true and if the machine_detection_url is defined with different call flow (e.g., to trigger a transfer a call API) in the outbound call API, then the method of detection that will be executed is asynchronous.
-Based on the call flow, the action further is taken.
+To use this method, set the machine_detection_url parameter when firing the outbound call API.
+Plivo will detect a machine in the background and invoke the machine_detection_url with parameters to take the desired action.